 "relevant employees" means any -

-- (a) member of the board, - (b) member of the management of the financial services business, and - (c) employees whose duties relate to the financial services business,
+- (a) member of the board, - (b) member of the management of the financial services business, and - (c) employees whose duties relate to the financial services business, h Order in Council No. IV of 1995.

 "relevant enactments" means -